nuxt/nuxt/docs/3.api/3.utils/refresh-cookie.md

 ```

 ::callout{to="/docs/guide/going-further/experimental-features#refreshcookie"}
-You can enable experimental `listenCookieChanges` option to automatically refresh `useCookie` value when cookie changes in browser.
+You can enable experimental `listenCookieChanges` option to automatically refresh `useCookie` value when cookie changes in the browser.
 ::

 ## Type